Mayonaisey/fake-news-nlp/README.md

 ## 🔮 Future Work

 - 🧠 Integrate **Explainable AI (XAI)** techniques (e.g., LIME, SHAP) to enhance transparency in predictions.
-- 🌍 Extend support to other languages (e.g., French, Urdu) with multilingual transformers like XLM-R.
+- 🌍 Extend support to other languages (e.g., French, German) with multilingual transformers like XLM-R.
 - 🌐 Deploy the model using **Flask** or **Streamlit** for interactive fake news classification.
 - 🧪 Experiment with **ensemble techniques** that combine classical and deep models.
 - 📊 Incorporate **real-time news streams** for live detection and performance testing.